 Forms and Validation

 Forms should be designed in columns as this improves scanability.
-When possible, a form should be one column.
+When there are not a lot of fields, a form should be one column.
 Information can be presented in multiple columns if they are grouped together.

-One-column layout is preferred, but use two-column layouts when:
+One-column layout is preferred, but use two to four column layouts when:

 - There are too many components to fit in an area of the page